Overview

 * Issuer-attested numeric data: [Issuer-Signed Scalar Feed](/docs/architects/components/capabilities/issuer-signed-scalar-feed).

-Security and compliance reviews should pair the relevant capability page with [SMART Protocol integration (ERC-3643)](/docs/architects/components/asset-contracts/smart-protocol-integration) and the [infrastructure layer](/docs/architects/components/infrastructure).
-Those pages explain the transfer checks and execution services around each addon.
+Security and compliance reviews should pair the relevant capability page with [SMART Protocol integration (ERC-3643)](/docs/architects/components/asset-contracts/smart-protocol-integration) and the [infrastructure reference](/docs/architects/components/infrastructure).
+Those pages cover the transfer checks and services each addon relies on.

 ## Related [#related]